imagelessthought/imageless-mainroad/content/_index.md

 </div>
 <div style="margin: 0 3rem;">
 <h3 class="nomobile">Online Training Resources</h3>
-<p class="nomobile" style="text-align: justify">There are many resources available online for infoormation technology training.
+<p class="nomobile" style="text-align: justify">There are many resources available online for information technology training.
 I have created a list of the services I use and recommend.
 In many cases I will identify particular courses that are particularly relevant for a particular project or for a career in Information Technology.</p>
 </div>
 </div>